billsacks/mac_cime_configuration/README.rst

 (where ``cgdm-bishorn`` is my machine's name, e.g., obtained via running ``hostname``;
 without this line, I got an error that looked like: ``[0] MPID_nem_tcp_init(384).............: gethostbyname failed, cgdm-bishorn (errno 1)``).

+Also note that running even this fairly minimal-data compset at this coarse resolution requires downloading about 45 GB of data (mostly for datm forcings).
+Simply building the model does *not* require downloading these data.